 Oddly enough, customer service is another area where a human is better.
 People still like to interact with other people.
-When you call up to file a complaint or resolve an issues, you want to talk to a person who may have some sympathy for your troubles.
+When you call up to file a complaint or resolve an issue, you want to talk to a person who may have some sympathy for your troubles.

-In sports, a personal trainer or a coach is also very hard to replace.
+In sports, a personal trainer or coach is also very hard to replace.
 He or she has a personal relationship with the client.
 Even if a robot could perform all the functions, the person may still prefer another person to talk or share.

 Artificial Intelligence is here.
 We are warned that it will take over the world, including our jobs.
 I am a skeptic.
 These projections are ususally too optimistic.
 The humans have one advantage.
 They can adapt to any and all situations.
 Also, more importantly, people needs people.